B1nus/wezy/README.md

 number bitwise_or(number x, number y) // Crashes if NAN or INFINITY or not a whole number or too big number bitwise_not(number x, number y) // Crashes if NAN or INFINITY or not a whole number or too big number bitwise_shift(number x, number shift) // Crashes if NAN or INFINITY or shift not a whole number

-// constants
-number infinity
-number nan
-number pi
-number e
-// You can shadow these if you want to

 +,-,/,*,%,^
 >,>=,<=,<